dhaheenzxx/SCT_WD_3/README.md

-To-Do Task Manager Application
+Quiz Game Application
+- A dynamic and interactive quiz game built with HTML, CSS, and JavaScript, featuring multiple question types and real-time scoring.

-## Features
+Features
+- Multiple Question Types:

+- Single-select multiple choice

+- Multi-select questions

+- Fill-in-the-blank questions

+- Interactive UI with responsive design

+- Real-time score tracking and final results display

+- Timer option (optional implementation)

--  Add tasks with descriptions, due dates, and priority levels (Low/Medium/High)
+- Easy to customize with new questions and categories

--  Mark tasks as completed with visual indicators
--  Edit existing tasks
--  Search through your tasks
+Usage
+- Open the quiz in a web browser.

--  Sort tasks by date or priority
+- Answer questions by selecting options or typing responses.

--  Delete tasks or clear completed ones
--  Light/Dark theme toggle
--  Automatic local storage saving
+- View your score at the end and restart if desired.

-## Technologies Used
+Technologies Used

-- HTML5
+- HTML5 (Structure)

-- CSS3 (with CSS Variables for theming)
+- CSS3 (Styling & Animations)

-- JavaScript (ES6)
+- JavaScript (Logic & Interactivity)
-- LocalStorage for data persistence

-## How to Use

-1. Clone the repository
-2. Open `index.html` in your browser
-3. Start managing your tasks!
+Contributing
+- Contributions are welcome!
+Fork the repo and submit a Pull Request with improvements.